 How much does it cost?

-The UOIT Student Union, with the support of UOIT, has brought this winter experience to students at no cost.
-Access to the rink and free skate/helmet rentals is at first come first serve basis.
+The Ontario Tech Student Union and Ontario Tech has brought this winter experience to students at no cost.
+Access to the rink and free skate/helmet borrowing is at first come first serve basis.

 Where do I put my shoes purse or belongings while I skate?

-The UOIT Student Union and UOIT are not responsible for lost or stolen items.
+The Ontario Tech Student Union and Ontario Tech are not responsible for lost or stolen items.
 There will be some lockers available onsite at first come first serve basis.
 Please bring your own lock to secure.

 Are wheelchairs allowed on the ice?